Acute GP service

 Cornwall

-All guidelines must be interpreted in the context of Covid-19 pandemic risk assessment.
+This is a site intended for clinicians - all guidelines must be interpreted in the context of clinical risk assessment

 Alternatives to acute admission to RCH

 Acute medical admission may not always be in the best interests of the care of our community.
-Discuss with the Acute GP service if you are looking for alternatives.
+Discuss with the Acute GP service or submit a SERF if you are looking for alternatives.
+If you are looking to check on the progress of an already submitted SERF, please call the IToCHs directly.

-This hinges on identifying the very frail and considering end of life care planning early on in this care episode.
+This hinges on frank prognosis identification and considering end of life care planning early on in this care episode.

 District nurses are able to perform obervations, dress wounds and take bloods in the community, referred via SERF form